EU court annuls dumping duties on Argentina, Indonesia biodiesel

 The cases have brought legal challenges, with the General Court of the European Union, the lower of the two EU courts, issuing its ruling on Thursday.

-The European Commission is studying the implications of the case and the possible merits of an appeal, a source in the EU's executive arm said.

-The exporters include the Argentine arms of Cargill [CARG.UL], Bunge as well as Molinos Rio de la Plata and Indonesia's Ciliandra Perkasa [FISTRC.UL].

-Argentina and Indonesia have brought complaints before the World Trade Organization, with Argentina securing rulings in favor of several of its claims.
+Both Argentina and Indonesia have brought complaints before the WTO, with Argentina securing rulings in favour of several of its claims.

 Some trade lawyers say the ruling could have far wider implications and determine future EU trade relations with China.